A topic from the subject of Experimentation in Chemistry.

 The main concepts related to chemical elements include:

-• Atomic structure: The structure of atoms, including the nucleus, electrons, and energy levels.
+• Atomic structure: The structure of atoms, including the nucleus (containing protons and neutrons), electrons, and energy levels (electron shells).
+Different electron configurations determine an element's reactivity.

-• Periodic table: The organization of elements based on their atomic numbers and chemical properties.
+• Periodic table: The organization of elements based on their atomic numbers and recurring chemical properties.
+The table allows us to predict the properties of elements based on their position.

 Understanding chemical elements is essential for understanding the composition and behavior of matter.
 It is a fundamental topic in chemistry that has applications in various fields, including medicine, engineering, and materials science.